Krystyna Skarbek: France

 Skarbek, now more commonly known as Christine Granville, parachuted into France on the night of 6/7 July 1944.
 She became part of the Jockey network headed by Francis Cammaerts, Belgian-British in nationality and a former pacifist.
-The job of Cammaerts and his team was to organize the French resistance fighters, the maquis, in southeastern France to weaken the German occupiers prior to the Allied invasion of southern France, Operation Dragoon, which would take place on 15 August.
-Skarbek was Cammaerts' courier, replacing Cecily Lefort who had been captured by the Germans and would be executed.
-She also had been given the task of attempting to subvert the Polish conscripts in the German army who were stationed along the Franco-Italian border.
+The job of Cammaerts and his team was to organise the French resistance fighters, the maquis, in southeastern France to weaken the German occupiers prior to the Allied invasion of southern France, Operation Dragoon, which would take place on 15 August.
+Skarbek was Cammaerts' courier, replacing Cecily Lefort, who had been captured by the Germans and would be executed.
+She was also given the task of attempting to subvert the Polish conscripts in the German army who were stationed along the Franco-Italian border.

 Vercors Plateau.
 Cammaerts was based in the hamlet of Saint-Julien-en-Vercors on the remote Vercors Plateau.
 Skarbek arrived in the midst of a large operation headed by British major Desmond Longe of supplying by parachute the local maquis with arms and supplies.
-She was out every night when the moon was bright organizing a reception committee to collect the canisters dropped by Allied airplanes on the plateau.
+She was out every moonlit night organising a reception committee to collect the canisters dropped by Allied aeroplanes on the plateau.
 On the morning of 14 July came a daylight drop of light arms and supplies from 72 American B-17s, the largest single-day airdrop to the maquis during World War II.
 Encouraged by a speech from the head of the provisional government, Charles de Gaulle, (but discouraged by Cammaerts who opposed large-scale guerrilla operations and pleaded unsuccessfully for artillery and anti-tank weapons for the maquis), a full-scale rebellion against the German occupiers broke out.
 The rebellion was premature and quickly crushed by German troops.
 On 22 July and under fire, Cammaerts and Skarbek escaped from the plateau, setting up a new base at Seyne-les-Alpes.